Associate Professor Jon NewtonSenior Lecturer; HDR supervisor

 BA (University of Sydney) 1969

-Jon is currently writing a commentary on Revelation for a new Pentecostal Bible commentary series to be published by Wipf and Stock.
-His commentary will be published probably late 2020.
+I have just finished a commentary on Revelation for a new Pentecostal Bible commentary series published by Wipf and Stock in February 2021.

-Jon has also received an ARTFInc grant ($6000) to start a research project involving recording the memories of older Pentecostal ministers and spouses over the period 1970-2020.
+I have received an ARTFInc grant ($6000) to start a research project involving recording the memories of older Pentecostal ministers and spouses over the period 1970-2020.
 This was based partly on a journal article published in the Journal for the Academic Study of Religion, "Spiritual Explosion", which was effectively a literature review of this field of research.
-Jon is seeking participants to be interviewed and the interviews will be recorded for future TV documentaries.
+86 interviews have been conducted so far in 3 states (Queenlsnad, NSW and Victoria).
+I am working with videographer Tex Houston and the interviews are being recorded for future TV documentaries.
 The data will also be stored at the Australasian Pentecostal Studies Centre (Parramatta) for the use of future researchers.

 - Pastoral care of people with long-term issues in Australian Pentecostal churches (DMin)